SpringCommunity/SpringBoot/README.md

 #Tutorial: setup project using Spring Boot
-#Content: show how to configure a project using annotation in Spring Framework
+#Content: show how to configure a project using Spring boot in Spring Framework
 #Date created: Monday 30 Jan 2017
 #Author: Dinh Duc
 #Coppyright © Spring Community